itsjeremyhsieh/CS5231_Final_Project/README.md

 # or provide a log file (JSON array of objects with timestamp, host, message, src_ip)
 python3 pipeline.py logs.json
 ```

+5. To collect logs from syslog, you can run `strace -tt -T -o trace-vuln.log ./vuln` and then parse `trace-vuln.log` to extract relevant log messages into a JSON file.

 Outputs
 - A timestamped graph folder is created per run (format: `graphs_YYYYMMDDTHHMMSSZ`) containing PNG provenance graphs